 Some federal substantive rules, as well as particular rules under Subchapter K, single out certain types of investment income or investment partnerships for particular treatment.
-While these rules do not dictate any particular state sourcing rules, they may affect the ultimate calculation of the state tax base for investment partnerships.
-So, while a detailed discussion of these particular federal rules is beyond the scope of this white paper, the summary below may assist in evaluating the state sourcing of investment income.
+While these federal rules do not dictate any particular state sourcing treatment, the rules may affect the ultimate calculation of the state tax base for investment partnerships.
+So, while a detailed discussion of these particular federal rules is beyond the scope of this white paper, the summary below may assist in evaluating the effects of state sourcing of investment income.
 The provisions covered here include:

-- Beneficial federal treatment of capital gains and investment income - Loss limitation rules and their effect on income from investment partnerships - Exceptions to the non-recognition rules for partnership contributions and distributions - Flexible income sharing arrangements and treatment of carried interest - Investment income versus unrelated business income and effect on tax-exempt organizations - Effectively connected income and effect on foreign partners - Publicly traded partnerships - Non-partnership investment entities
+- Beneficial federal treatment of capital gains and other investment income - Loss limitation rules and their effect on income from investment partnerships - Exceptions to the non-recognition rules for partnership contributions and distributions - Flexible income sharing arrangements and treatment of carried interest - Investment income versus unrelated business income and effect on some tax-exempt entities - Effectively connected income and effect on foreign partners - TCJA's limitation on the deduction of investment expenses - Publicly traded partnerships - Non-partnership investment entities